 The team collaborates on international projects with overseas partners from Mexico, (JEAI EpiMaize U. of Veracruz ; LANGEBIO/CINVESTAV, Irapuato), Argentina (U. Nacional de Rosario, Rosario ; U. Nacional del Sur, Bahia Blanca; IBONE, Corrientes), USA (Cold Spring Harbor Laboratory), and Europe (U. Hamburg, U. Zürich, U. Milano, et U. Perugia).
-Recently, this network was consolidated by two European Marie Skłodowska-Curie actions, two Agropolis Foundation grants for international mobility, and an ANR-SNF international collaborative research project.
-We are also involved in initiatives and projects with national laboratories (IBMP, IBP, ENS Lyon, CNRS-Paris 7, AGAP).
+We are also involved in initiatives and projects with national laboratories (IBMP, IBP, RDP/ENS Lyon, CNRS-Paris 7, AGAP).
+Recently, this network was consolidated by two European Marie Skłodowska-Curie actions, two Agropolis Foundation grants for international mobility, and two ANR international collaborative research projects. .

 We participate in education by training Master and PhD students, participating in plant sciences Master programs at the University of Montpellier and other institutions (University of Orsay XI, ENS Paris), and coordinating the Plant Epigenetics course as part of the Plant Functional Biology Master program at the University of Montpellier.

-ANR CHOMOBREED - Elucidating the role and regulation of heterochromatin during maize reproduction, and exploring its potential for developing novel plant breeding strategies.
+ANR-DFG CHROMOBREED - Elucidating the role and regulation of heterochromatin during maize reproduction, and exploring its potential for developing novel plant breeding strategies

 Agropolis Foundation APOMOVIE - Live Imaging of Reproductive Development in Sexual and Apomictic Grasses